MoonshineSG/OctoPrint-Plugins/README.md

 required by https://github.com/MoonshineSG/OctoPrint/tree/snapshot_timelapse

 ####cooling
-Wait for the bed temperature to reach a value set by W parameter of M140 (M140 W0) then play a sound.
+Wait for the bed temperature to reach a value set by W parameter of M140 (M140 W0) then play a sound and then printer off.

 ####half_speed_fan
 Rewrite M106 to half speed